luminitasuse/hello-world/README.md

 # hello-world
 My first GitHub project

-My name is Luminita and I work for IBM.<br>
+My name is Luminita and I work for IBM.

 Forgot to mention how much I enjoy learning GitHub!

 Thanks,

 LS